chryzanths/portfolio/README.md

 Github.

 # Certification
-Code.org "The Hour of Code" 2021
+The Hour of Code 2021 on Code.org
 (May 25, 2021)

+Business Analytics with Excel 2023 on Simplilearn (September 8, 2023)

 # Seminars
 Introduction to Web Development